 This article is to have a detailed look at the application of GEM score to determine masculinity of these countries.

 The questionnaire in MENA survey was divided into three major areas –

 - Attitude towards violence

 The first three questions shown in the graphic belonged to the first category.

-In war ravaged and conflict prone countries of Middle East and North Africa (MENA), role selection can’t be forced onto anyone by UN or patriarchy.
+In war-ravaged and conflict-prone countries of the Middle East and North Africa (MENA), role selection can’t be forced on anyone by UN or patriarchy.
 It is by natural choice emerging out of adverse conditions of life.
 GEM Score can’t be applied here.
-Before we apply any measure of masculinity there we must first bring normalcy and create enough jobs to ensure participation of everyone in economy to liberate women from household work or force men into doing household work leaving their outdoor world.
-It’s all about the Opportunity Cost for a gender to shed gender roles and currently in MENA countries it’s too high for both the genders.
+Before we apply any measure of masculinity there we must first bring normalcy and create enough jobs to ensure participation of everyone in the economy to liberate women from household work or force men into doing household work leaving their outdoor world.
+It’s all about the Opportunity Cost for a gender to shed gender roles and currently, in MENA countries it’s too high for both the genders.